wessenstam/stageworkshop/documentation/guidebook.md

     - The day(s) before the Bootcamp or as soon as push button Calm completes with any optional configuration, send a reminder notice in email with logistical details, and *ask people to test their VDI and/or VPN access.*
       - This reduces logistical problems encountered on the bootcamp day starting to access the cluster(s).
     - Send WiFi details for on-site network access.
+    - Run through the first lab to check everything works!

 6. __The Day of the Bootcamp__